GoldenDog190/reading-notes-201/class-01.md

 - Screen Readers - programs that read out all contents of a computer screen to a user.

 **How Websites are Created**
-- The HTML & CSS languages are used create websites.
+- The HTML & CSS languages are used to create websites.

 **How the Web Works**
 1. First you connect to the web via an Internet Service Provider (ISP).
 Then you put a web address into the browser to visit the site.